Skip to main content

 • router.acompletion() - async chat completion calls

-• router.embeddings() - embedding endpoint for Azure, OpenAI, Huggingface endpoints
+• router.embedding() - embedding endpoint for Azure, OpenAI, Huggingface endpoints

 • router.text_completion() - completion calls in the old OpenAI /v1/completions endpoint format